Unity-Environmental-University/LXD-Documentation/Writerside/topics/Incomplete-Requests.md

 12. Find the Teacher (which is found under "role"), click on the kebab menu (the three vertical dots) at the end of their row, and click "Edit Sections"
 13. If there's a student in the notes, add the student to the section as well following the same steps.
 14. Click "Enter a section name" and the new section you created, then click update

+>Once you're done, add your initial to the "Done?" section of the spreadsheet